4 Causal inference

 4.1.2 Econometrics: The case of conditional conservatism

 Conservatism has long been regarded as a hallmark of financial reporting.
-Many accounting standards treat losses and gains differently, with a greater willingness to recognize losses than gains when such losses and gains.
-For example, if the present value of expected future cash flows from an asset have declined below the asset’s carrying value, several accounting standards (e.g., IAS 36) require the recognition of a commensurate loss.
-However, if the present value of expected future cash flows from an asset have increased above the asset’s carrying value, those standards may defer any recognition of a gain until those future cash flows are realized.
+Many accounting standards treat losses and gains differently, with a greater willingness to recognize losses than gains.
+For example, if the present value of expected future cash flows from an asset declines below the asset’s carrying value, several accounting standards (e.g., IAS 36) require the recognition of a commensurate loss.
+However, if the present value of expected future cash flows from an asset increases above the asset’s carrying value, those standards may defer any recognition of a gain until those future cash flows are realized.
 In this way, conservatism manifests as asymmetric timeliness in the recognition of losses and gains.
 Because this form of conservatism is conditional on news about the value of assets, it is also known as conditional conservatism.3

 A more conventional econometric analysis might posit conditional conservatism as something that can be parameterized in some way.
 For example, specifying \(\theta\) as the key parameter—with higher values of \(\theta\) representing higher levels of conservatism—it might then be demonstrated how estimates of this underlying parameter \(\theta\) can be made—or at least how measures that are increasing in \(\theta\) can be constructed.